samuellie/stray-tracker/tasks/tasks_plan.md

 ## Project Overview

-Stray Tracker is a community-driven Progressive Web App for tracking and helping stray animals.
+Stray Tracker is a mobile-first Progressive Web App with web compatibility for tracking and helping stray animals.
 This document outlines the comprehensive development roadmap, current status, and detailed task breakdown.

 ## Current Project Status